BrnoJAM/jam/README.md

 Aperiodic meetup of local Jenkins lovers.

 - Browse all events at [meetup.com](http://www.meetup.com/Brno-Jenkins-Area-Meetup/)
-- Use the [mailing list](https://groups.google.com/forum/#!forum/brnojam) for guestions, feedback or Proposals.
+- Use the [mailing list](https://groups.google.com/forum/#!forum/brnojam) for questions, feedback or Proposals.

 ## Meetup materials